Category:

 3. CoCounsel

-CoCounsel is an AI legal assistant built to help legal professionals make smarter decisions with less manual work.
+CoCounsel is an AI legal assistant to help legal professionals make smarter decisions with less manual work.

 It uses advanced legal analytics and natural language processing to review documents, conduct legal research, and extract valuable insights from both internal data and case law.